Substack vs WordPress — Which Blogging Platform is better?

 If you’re a business owner looking to promote your products or services, showcase your brand personality, and build some serious SEO juice, WordPress is likely your best bet.

-On the flip side, if you’re all about sharing your thoughts, building a community, and maybe making some money from your writing without the annoying tech headaches, Substack could be your new best friend.
+On the flip side, if you’re all about free content, sharing your thoughts, building a community, and maybe making some money from your writing without the annoying tech headaches, Substack could be the best platform and your new best friend.

 Website Design Made Simple Podcast